sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 kubectl create configmap grafana-provisioning-dashboards --from-file=./go/configmaps/grafana-provisioning-dashboards.yaml
 {{< /highlight >}}

-Deploy Grafana with a Sensu agent sidecar.
+Deploy Grafana with a Sensu agent sidecar:

 {{< highlight shell >}}
 kubectl apply -f go/deploy/grafana.sensu.yaml
 {{< /highlight >}}

-After a few minutes, we can see the Sensu agents we have installed on the dummy app, InfluxDB, and Grafana pods.
+After a few minutes, you can see the Sensu agents you installed on the dummy app, InfluxDB, and Grafana pods.

 {{< highlight shell >}}
 sensuctl entity list